Linaro/website/_posts/current/blog/2020-11-09-linaro-and-the-linux-kernel.md

 ## Linaro

-The ARM architecture is massively deployed all around the world.
+The Arm architecture is massively deployed all around the world.
 The licensing model allows different companies to implement their version of the SoC.
 It results in the kernel making use of the different features on the SoC, which can be different for the same architecture.
-That was particularly true for the ARMv7.
+That was particularly true for the Armv7.
 The different SoC vendors clone the Android kernel which is itself a clone of the Linux kernel, and implement the same features on their side.
 The resulting code fragmentation is considerable.
 Linaro took the lead as a consortium to consolidate the Linux kernel, along with other open projects, over a decade ago.

 ## Acting as a bridge between two ecosystems